Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Two gases, precisely blended as H-35 (65% argon, 35% hydrogen), deliver the hottest plasma jet for cutting thick nonferrous and stainless materials.

-With the H-35 mixture, you increase cutting capability on thick stainless steel and aluminum over 1/2 inch while maintaining high-quality cuts.
-The hydrogen boosts enthalpy and jet velocity; argon stabilizes the plasma column, yielding straight kerfs and minimal dross.
+With H-35, you increase cutting capability on thick stainless steel and aluminum over 1/2 inch while maintaining high-quality cuts.
+The hydrogen boosts enthalpy and jet velocity.
+Argon stabilizes the plasma column, yielding straight kerfs and minimal dross.
 You’ll achieve polished surfaces that meet tight tolerance and finish requirements.

 Expect consistent arc stability, reduced secondary finishing, and improved throughput.
-Although H-35 costs more than standard gases, its efficiency and cut quality justify deployment in high-performance workflows.
+H-35 costs more than standard gases, but its efficiency and cut quality justify deployment in high-performance workflows.

 Shield Gas Options

 On higher-current plasma systems, nitrogen shield gas is often preferred.
 It tightens the jet, promotes clean kerfs, and minimizes dross formation when matched to proper plasma gases.
-Verify torch and consumable compatibility.
+Verify torch and consumable compatibility before switching.

 Where supported, nitrogen-water shield concepts further suppress fumes and enhance finish.
 Maintain gas purity, correct flow, and nozzle stand-off per manufacturer specifications to guarantee consistent results.